 Removal or remediation by Town.
 If the hearing officer determines the owner/occupant is liable for the violation, the Town may cause or take such action as is necessary to correct the violation.
 All costs and expenses of such corrective action shall be a lien upon the real estate.
 The Blight Prevention Panel shall cause a certificate of lien to be recorded in the Town Clerk's office within 60 calendar days after completion of such corrective action if all costs and expenses thereof are not reimbursed in full by said owner/occupant.

-In addition to the remedies provided by § 83-4, if the Building Official or Fire Marshal determines that any premises is in an unsafe condition, or the Director of Health finds any premises unfit for human habitation or violates the Connecticut General Statutes governing public nuisances, or the Zoning Enforcement Officer determines that zoning violations exist, the Building Official, Fire Marshal, Zoning Enforcement Officer or Director of Health may serve upon the owner of the premises a notice, detailing the condition deemed unsafe or constituting a threat to health, safety or general welfare, and specifying the required repairs or improvements to be made to abate the unsafe, unsightly or unhealthy condition.
-The notice may require that the unsafe, unsightly or unhealthy structure be demolished within a certain time period.
-The notice shall require that the owner of the premises declare immediately whether the terms of the order are accepted or rejected.
+In addition to the remedies provided by § 83-4, if the Building Official or Fire Marshal determines that any premises are in an unsafe condition, or the Director of Health finds that any premises is unfit for human habitation or violates the Connecticut General Statutes governing public nuisances or the Zoning Enforcement Officer determines that zoning violations exist, the Building Official, Fire Marshal, Zoning Enforcement Officer or Director of Health may serve upon the owner of the premises a notice detailing the condition deemed unsafe or constituting a threat to health, safety or general welfare and specifying the required repairs or improvements to be made to abate the unsafe, unsightly, unhealthy or nuisance conditions.
+The notice may require that any building or structure that has been determined to be a fire hazard or otherwise dangerous to human life or the public welfare, in accordance with General Statutes Section 29-253(b), be demolished within a certain time period.
 The notice shall be delivered to the owner personally or sent by certified mail to the last known address of the owner.
 If neither method is successful, the notice shall be posted on the premises in a conspicuous place.
-In the event that the owner, agent, tenant or person in control fails to comply with the terms of the order, the Building Official, Fire Marshal, Zoning Enforcement Officer or Director of Health shall refer the matter to the Blight Prevention Panel, which may instruct the Town Attorney to take appropriate enforcement action in the courts, including, but not limited to, the commencement of an injunction action.
+In the event that the owner, agent, tenant or person in control fails to comply with the terms of the order within the reasonable timeframe set forth in the order, the Building Official, Fire Marshal, Zoning Enforcement Officer or Director of Health shall refer the matter to the Blight Prevention Panel, which may: 1) instruct the Town Attorney to take appropriate enforcement action in the courts, including, but not limited to, the commencement of an injunction action; or 2) proceed in accordance with § 83-5B herein.

-The Blight Prevention Panel shall order a premises to be demolished if it has been designated as unfit for human habitation, has been placarded as such, has been vacated, and has not been put into proper repair so as to rescind the designation as unfit for human habitation and to cause the placard to be removed and is determined by said Panel not to warrant repair.
+The Blight Prevention Panel shall order a building or structure to be demolished if it has been designated by the Panel as unfit for human habitation and the Panel determines that the building or structure constitutes a fire hazard or is otherwise dangerous to human life or the public welfare, in accordance with General Statutes Section 29-253(b), has been posted or placarded on site as such, has been vacated, and has not been put into proper repair so as to rescind the designation or determination by the Panel.

-The owner of any premises which has been ordered demolished shall be given notice of this order in the manner provided for service of notice in this chapter and shall be given a reasonable time, not to exceed 120 days, in which to demolish such structure.
+The owner of any building or structure which has been ordered demolished shall be given notice of this order in the manner provided for service of notice in § 83-5A and shall be given a reasonable time, not to exceed 120 days, in which to demolish such building or structure.
+This notice is required even if notice was previously given pursuant to §83-5A.

-Whenever a premises is demolished, whether carried out by the owner or by the Director of Health, such demolition shall include the filling in of the excavation on which the demolished structure was located in such a manner as to eliminate all potential danger to the public health, safety and welfare arising from such excavation.
+Whenever a building or structure is demolished, whether carried out by the owner or by the Director of Health, such demolition shall include the filling in of the excavation on which the demolished building or structure was located in such manner as to eliminate all potential danger to the public health, safety and welfare arising from such excavation.

 All demolition shall be preceded by an inspection of the premises by the Director of Health to determine whether or not extermination procedures are necessary.
 If the premises is found to be infested, appropriate rodent extermination to prevent the spread of rodents to adjoining or other areas shall be instituted before, during and after demolition.